- If you need to install custom dictionaries/thesaurus

 - Add non-dictionary words in the custom dictionary as detailed over here.

-- Click the Check Spellings tool in the Rich Text editor toolbar.
+- Click the Check Spellings tool in the TinyMCE the Rich Text editor toolbar.

-- When a non-dictionary word, not present in the custom dictionary, is entered in any Rich Text editor and the spell checker is run, then the font color of the concerned word appears red and it is underlined.
-A Spell Checker box opens with various options as shown below.
+- When a non-dictionary word, not present in the custom dictionary, is entered in any TinyMCE window and any Rich Text editor and the spell checker is run, then the font color of the concerned word will appear appears red and it will be is underlined.
+A Spell Checker box will open opens with various options as shown below.

 Switching the spell checker dictionary (if required)